ray-project/ray/doc/source/cluster/kubernetes/user-guides/kubectl-plugin.md

 (kubectl-plugin)=

-# Use Kubectl Plugin (alpha)
+# Use kubectl Plugin (alpha)

 Starting from KubeRay v1.2.2, you can use the `kubectl ray` plugin to simplify common workflows when deploying Ray on Kubernetes.
 If you aren't familiar with Kubernetes, this plugin simplifies running Ray on Kubernetes.

 ## Installation

-See [KubeRay Kubectl Plugin](https://github.com/ray-project/kuberay/tree/master/kubectl-plugin) to install the plugin.
+See [KubeRay kubectl Plugin](https://github.com/ray-project/kuberay/tree/master/kubectl-plugin) to install the plugin.

 Install the Kuberay kubectl plugin using one of the following methods:

+- Install using Krew kubectl plugin manager (recommended)
+- Download from GitHub releases

 ### Install using the Krew kubectl plugin manager (recommended)